prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 {{< alert context="danger" icon="⚠️" >}}
 Why is the drawn image not updating?

-An `ofImage` is made up of two parts: [`ofPixels`](https://openframeworks.cc/documentation/graphics/ofPixels/), which is the data component of the image (on the CPU), and [`ofTexture`](https://openframeworks.cc/documentation/gl/ofTexture/), which is the graphics component of the image (on the GPU).
+Remember that an `ofImage` is made up of two parts: [`ofPixels`](https://openframeworks.cc/documentation/graphics/ofPixels/), which is the data component of the image (on the CPU), and [`ofTexture`](https://openframeworks.cc/documentation/gl/ofTexture/), which is the graphics component of the image (on the GPU).
 For an image to get drawn to the screen, the data in `ofPixels` must be copied over to the `ofTexture`.

-When manipulating pixels directly as we are doing, this process needs to be triggered manually by calling [`ofImage.update()`](https://openframeworks.cc/documentation/graphics/ofImage/#show_update).
+When manipulating pixels directly as we are doing, this process needs to be triggered manually by calling [`ofImage::update()`](https://openframeworks.cc/documentation/graphics/ofImage/#show_update).
 {{< /alert >}}

 ### Pass by Reference vs. Pass by Value

-You'll notice that this still does not appear to be working even after adding the call to `ofImage.update()`.
+You'll notice that our drawn image is still not working even after adding the call to `ofImage::update()`.

-In C++, there are a few ways to pass data between objects and functions.
-You can pass data by reference, by value, or by pointer.
+In C++, there are a few ways to pass data (aka arguments or parameters) between objects and functions.
+We can pass data by reference, by value, or by pointer.

 * Pass by **reference** means that we are passing the actual data object itself.
 Any changes we make to the received object will be kept in the original reference, as it is the same object.
 * Pass by **value** means that we are just passing the value of the data, not the data object itself.
-This usually means making a copy of the original object and passing that copy.
-This does not make a difference when the data is a number (like an `int` or a `float`) but it does matter when the data is an object as any changes we make to the received object are only occurring on this new copied object.
+This means making a copy of the original object and passing that copy.
+This does not make a difference when the data is a number (like an `int` or a `float`) but it does matter when the data is an object, as any changes we make to the received object are only applied on this new copy object.
 * Pass by **pointer** means that we are passing the memory address of the data object.
 We will look at this later on in the course.

 By default, data is passed by **value** in C++.

 In our app, the line `ofPixels resultPix = resultImg.getPixels();` creates a copy of the image pixels and stores it in `resultPix`.
 Any changes we make to `resultPix` are changes made on the copy and not on the `ofPixels` belonging to `resultImg`.
+This is why we are not seeing the image get updated.

 One way to resolve this would be to save back the modified pixels to `resultImg` at the end of the loop: